astuder/icp-101xx/README.md

 Serial.println(" Fahrenheit");
 ```

+## Arduino Library

+This repository includes a basic library compatible with the STM32 HAL [here](./extras/stm32-hal).

 ## Breakout Board

 This repository includes the schematic and layout files for a small breakout board in the extras/KiCad folder.